Included in this article:

 Whilst across all the trades surveyed some 44% said that they find out about new products from merchant staff, it was clear that trade publications also play a significant role.

-Our construction product directories feature provides a comprehensive index, but it is worth highlighting the National Merchant Buying Society’s own product directory, which is used by merchant buyers and branch managers.
+In terms of product directories, our dedicated feature provides a comprehensive index, but it is worth highlighting the National Merchant Buying Society’s own Buyers’ Guide, which is used by merchant buyers and branch managers.

 Exhibitions and Awards

-There are over 280 construction exhibitions detailed in our UK Construction Exhibition Calendar, but it is worth highlighting the Jewson Live event which is held each December at the NEC, the National Painting and Decorating Show and also the National Merchant Buying Society's annual exhibition, which is a dedicated and key event in the independent merchant buyer's calendar.
-There are also the FFX Tool Show and the Professional Builder Tool Show.
+There are over 280 construction exhibitions detailed in our UK Construction Exhibition Calendar, but it is worth highlighting the Jewson Live event which is held each December at the NEC (at the time of writing, the post pandemic edition has not been announced), the National Painting and Decorating Show, and also the National Merchant Buying Society's annual exhibition, which is a dedicated and key event in the independent merchant buyer's calendar.
+There are also the Professional Builder Tool Fair and Screwfix Live.

 Independent builders’ merchants are often members of buying groups or consortiums, which offer them commercial advantages.
 The following are such groups: